gaomingzhao666/nano-blog/README.md

 yarn create astro --template gaomingzhao666/nano-blog
 ```

 > Please note that this method may encounter some compatibility issues with the template because nano-blog may not update to the major version of Astro immediately upon release due to stability concerns.
-Currently, nano-blog is using Astro v4.16.18.
+Currently, nano-blog is using the latest version of `Astro v5.x` and `Tailwind v4`.

 [stars-shield]: https://img.shields.io/github/stars/gaomingzhao666/nano-blog?style=for-the-badge
 [stars-url]: https://github.com/gaomingzhao666/nano-blog/stargazers